 Rail&Fly - is offering you advantages:

-- Very convenient - The Rail&Fly ticket is valid one day before departure and one day after returning to Germany, as well as on the date of travel.
+- The Rail&Fly ticket is valid on the date of your flight as well as one day before departure and one day after your return to Germany

 Rail&Fly - important conditions at a glance

-- The Rail&Fly ticket is only valid in conjunction with an international Lufthansa flight ticket.
+- The Rail&Fly ticket is only valid in combination with an international flight operated by Lufthansa

 - Rail&Fly tickets cannot be purchased in connection with flights to/from Amsterdam, Brussels, Paris, Salzburg, Vienna and Zürich.